SCC-C6437N - Soundbar SAMSUNG - Free user manual and instructions

 You can enable the motion detection and tracking functions.

-In following situations, motion detection and tracking function may not work properly.
+In the following situations, motion detection and tracking functions may not work properly.

-- When there is sudden changes of brightness
+- When there are sudden changes in brightness

 - When the device moves